YinHK-gameDev/unity-learn/lighting/Lightmapping/Lightmap UVs/README.md

 - There should be a low difference between the relative scale of triangles in the UV and the relative scale of the triangles in the original geometry), unless you want some areas to have a higher lightmap resolution.

+### Automatically generate lightmap UVs
+You can tell Unity to automatically generate lightmap UVs for a Model, using the Model Import Settings.

+- Select the Model in your Project view.
+Unity opens the Model Import Settings in the Inspector.
+- In the Model Import Settings, navigate to the Model tab, and then the Geometry section.
+- Tick the **Generate Lightmap UVs** checkbox.
+The **Lightmap UVs settings** section appears below the Generate Lightmap UVs checkbox.
+4. Optional: Configure the settings in the **Lightmap UVs settings** section.
+See Settings for more information.
+5. Click the **Apply** button.
+Unity generates lightmap UVs into the **`Mesh.uv2`** channel.